rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 Earlier, we said that when a variable goes out of scope, Rust automatically calls the `drop` function and cleans up the heap memory for that variable.
-But Figure 4-2 shows both data pointers pointing to the same location.
+But [Figure 4-2][Figure-4-2] shows both data pointers pointing to the same location.
 This is a
 problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
 This is known as a *double free* error and is one of the memory safety bugs we mentioned previously.
 Freeing memory twice can lead to memory